CanarysAutomationsInternal/TailwindTradersLabs-Old/Integrating Azure Pipelines, GitHub, and Azure Boards/README.md

     ![New Pipeline Page](images/newpipelinepage.png)

-1. The Azure DevOps Demo Generator which has provisioned the project for you, has also created a build and a release pipeline.
+1. The Azure DevOps Demo Generator which has provisioned the project for you has also created a build and a release pipeline.
 Let us use those pipelines to configure and queue the pipelines.

 1. Navigate to **Pipelines –> Builds**.
 Select **Website-CI** and click **Edit**.

     ![](images/website-ci-edit.png)

 1. Your build pipeline will look like below.
-With this pipeline we are creating following Azure resources for the application deployment.
+With this pipeline, we are creating following Azure resources for the application deployment.

       - Azure Container Registry
       - Web App for Containers